 3. All nominated students will receive information explaining how to apply online.
 Complete the online German application.

-4. The students then print out the online form and bring it to the International Center to be sent together with the required supporting documents by post before deadline (Nov.
-30th for Spring, May 31st for Academic Year).
+4. The students then print out the online form and bring it to the International Center to be sent together with the required supporting documents by post before deadline.

 5. The students will be informed about their admissions by email and by post (letter of admission).
 The letter of admission must be brought to Germany.